 The Booms Fishing TS1 Aluminum is made from anodised aluminum and hence won’t rust.
 The electric fish scaler’s maximum weighing capacity is 25lbs (11kg).

 The HEETA Waterproof Fish Scale Digital plays in the same category as the RUNCL Waterproof.
 It is waterproof and floatable, features a wide handle and an integrated measuring tape on the side of the scale.

 The HEETA Waterproof‘s display is easy to read in all conditions.
-The electric fish scaler can weigh fish ranging up to 110lbs (50kgs).
+The electric fish scale can weigh fish ranging up to 110lbs (50kgs).
 Comes with a small screwdriver and two batteries making it ready to use out of the box.